-I am delighted to announce my latest substantial recovery, this one achieved on behalf of Clayton B_____, a wonderful Johnson County resident.
+I am delighted to announce my latest substantial recovery, this one achieved on behalf of Clayton.
 His truck was side swiped by a rock truck turning at an intersection in Richland Hills in December of 2008.

 Although my client told the police that he was fine and drove home, he eventually had to undergo a two level cervical fusion.
 He also missed a lot of time from his job at Bell Helicopter.

 I filed suit when the insurance carrier for the truck refused to pay my client for his damages.
 It claimed that he was the driver at fault, and as if that were not ridiculous enough, that he was not seriously injured and/or that his neck had been previously injured (it had been, but at a different level).

 The case was defended by an aggressive Dallas law firm which used every trick in the book to deny and delay the case.
 The insurance company’s lawyers also argued that since only $50,000.00 of my client’s medical bills was paid by the man’s health insurance carrier, the verdict potential was severely limited under the horrible 2003 “paid vs. incurred” statute.
 It further claimed that the visible damage to the side of his truck was relatively minor, that their insured’s truck had no damage, that he didn’t need the surgery, that his medical bills were excessive, and that he had fully recovered from his injuries.

 I fought hard, took depositions all over the Metroplex (the video below is a clip from the deposition I took in Dallas of an eyewitness where I proved that the defendant driver was lying when he stated in his deposition that the plaintiff had driven into his lane), won several key hearings in court, prevented the defendants’ key expert from testifying, and hammered the other side at a mediation the day before trial.